In this article, you'll learn about the four tabs you'll use to create, design, and manage your Landing Pages.

 NOTE: You need to have an active campaign for this option to be available.

-When users enter information into Landing Page forms, they can potentially modify their existing records in Marketing Automation Professional when leaving non-required fields blank.
+When users enter information into Landing Page forms, they can potentially modify their existing records in Informz when leaving non-required fields blank.
 There are two ways that you can present these forms to users:

-- Auto-fill Enabled - Values populate based on the subscriber information held in MA Professional.
-Any changes (including any fields that have been “emptied” with blank values) update in MA Professional.
+- Auto-fill Enabled - Values populate based on the subscriber information held in Informz.
+Any changes (including any fields that have been “emptied” with blank values) update in Informz.
 Any previously-populated fields that are submitted as blank are replaced with the new, empty value.

 - Auto-fill Disabled - Values do not populate based on the subscriber (all fields are initially empty).
-Any changes, including blank values, update in MA Professional.
+Any changes, including blank values, update in Informz.
 Any previously-populated fields that are submitted as blank are replaced with the new, empty value.

 - Clicking Yes submits the form.